 Joanne K. Rowling – a TERF, a bigot.

-At the root of the problem is JK Rowling aka Robert Galbraith, a popular author that is known primarily for the “Harry Potter” franchise, as well as a book where a male serial killer is dressing up as a woman and other works where she incorporates her political views into her writing.
+At the root of the problem is JK Rowling aka Robert Galbraith, a popular author who is known primarily for the “Harry Potter” franchise, as well as a book where a male serial killer dresses up as a woman, and other works where she incorporates her political views into her writing.

 The main character of the series is the titular Harry Potter, an orphaned wizard who’s being mistreated and abused by his foster parents in the human world before eventually getting rescued to the world of magic and wizardry.
-There, a lot of things happen and he learns eventually that’s the key figure to fight against a great evil.
+There, a lot of things happen and he learns eventually that’s the key figure in fighting against a great evil.

-In more recent years, Rowling has been quite active on Twitter – a platform she utilized to tweet hurtful and bigoted messages.
+In more recent years, Rowling has been quite active on X (formerly known as Twitter, edit made in August ’23) – a platform she utilized to tweet hurtful and bigoted messages.

 When an op-ed talked about “people who menstruate”, Rowling took issue with the fact that the article didn’t make use of the word “woman”.